iSeaSoul/bc-problems/BC_ProblemSet_3/README.md

-## Solution For BestCoder Round XX
+## Solution For BestCoder Round 16

 ###A - Revenge of Segment Tree